mlucy/mnist_aec_pytorch/README.md

   this would behave if we patched the ReLU units to pass through gradients as if they were softmax (just lie basically)?

 * I wonder how things behave if instead of training against adversarial attacks within an epsilon ball, the value of epsilon is sampled at training time from some distribution?
+Would that get similar results without the sharp dropoff past that epsilon ball?

 * The only scaling experiments look at width, I wonder how depth affects things?